shopware5/devdocs/source/developers-guide/shopware-5-upgrade-guide-for-developers/index.md

 * Email validation is now done using the `egulias/email-validator` library.
 * Added configuration `showEsd` to show/hide the ESD-Downloads in the customer accounts menu. (default = true)
 * Article image album sizes have been changed to match the requirements of the new template (only new installations)
-# \sArticles::sGetProductByOrdernumber result is now equals with the \sArticles::sGetPromotionById result.
+# \sArticles::sGetProductByOrdernumber result is equal with the \sArticles::sGetPromotionById result.

 ## 5.0.0 Beta 2 Changes
 * Renamed the shopware_searchdbal.product_number_search to shopware_search.product_number_search.
 Use shopware_search.product_number_search service for number searches.